 Facility Operations is located at 123 Main Street.
 We are responsible for keeping all systems in good repair; making our sites a safe, comfortable, and attractive place to learn, live, work, and play by quickly addressing repair and routine maintenance needs.
 If you see an issue, report an issue.

-We are integral part of our community slogan "We Lead".
-We understand the gravity of what we must do: provide safety, cleanliness and functionality.
+We are an integral part of our community slogan "We Lead".
+We understand the gravity of what we must do: provide safety, cleanliness, and functionality.
 Without those elements, your environment is negatively affected.
 Remember, when you see something, say something.

 Provide insight and instructions.
 Use language your audience will use and periodically check your links to be sure they are correct.